Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Use these tips when you read the KPIs.

-1. Check growth as well as total revenue.
-High total revenue can still hide weak recent performance.
+1. Check growth and total revenue.
+High total revenue can hide weak recent performance.
 2. Look at the gap between maximum and minimum revenue.
 A large gap can point to volatility or seasonality.
 3. Trust average order value only when transaction data looks accurate.